6 Easy Steps to Cook Frozen Pizza

 Most pizza boxes will come with a tear strip that seals and secures the opening of the box.
 Remove this seal to detach the cardboard flaps.

-Slip your palm beneath the pizza and take it out, ensuring the side with the toppings is facing up.
-Once the pizza is properly placed on your hand, peel away and get rid of both the outer wrap and cardboard base.
+Slip your palm beneath the pizza and take it out, ensuring the side with the toppings is faced up.
+Once the pizza is on your hand securely, peel away and remove the outer wrap and cardboard base.

-Based on how firm the seal is, sometimes you may require a pair of scissors to cut the outer wrap open.
+Since some packaging has firm seals, it may need a pair of scissors to cut the outer wrap open.
 [Can You Put a Pizza Box in the Oven?]

 Step 3: Add Some Flavor